Gabriella439/nixos-in-production/manuscript/WebServer.md

 $ WWW="$PWD/www" nix run
 ```

-Now, we only need to refresh the page to view any changes we make to `index.html`.
+Now, we only need to refresh the page to view any changes we make to `index.html` and we no longer need to restart the virtual machine.

 **Exercise**: Add a "TODO list" heading (i.e. `<h1>TODO list</h1>`)to the web page and refresh the page to confirm that your changes took effect.